Mariology of the popes: Mariological writings

 In several encyclicals and apostolic letters to the people of Poland and other countries behind the Iron curtain, he expressed certainty that the Blessed Virgin Mary would triumph over her enemies.

 On September 8, 1953, the encyclical Fulgens corona announced a Marian year for 1954, the centennial of the Dogma of the Immaculate Conception.
 Pope Pius XII left open the Mediatrix question, the role of the Virgin in the salvation acts of her son Jesus Christ.
-In the encyclical Ad caeli reginam he promulgated the feast, Queenship of Mary.
+In the encyclical Ad Caeli Reginam he promulgated the feast, Queenship of Mary.
 Pius XII, having been consecrated on May 13, 1917, the very day Our Lady of Fatima is believed to have first appeared, consecrated the world to the Immaculate Heart of Mary in 1942, in accordance with the second "secret" of Our Lady of Fatima.
-(His remains were to be buried in the crypt of Saint Peter Basilica on the feast day of Our Lady of Fatima, October 13, 1958.)
+(His remains were to be buried in the crypt of Saint Peter's Basilica on the feast day of Our Lady of Fatima, October 13, 1958.)

 In 1950 and in 1958 he authorized institutions for increased academic research into the veneration of the Blessed Virgin Mary (see below).
 In 1953, Pope Pius ordered a Marian year for 1954, the first in Church history.
 The year was filled with Marian initiatives, in the areas of mariology, cultural events, charity and social gatherings.
-In his encyclicals Fulgens corona and Ad Caeli Reginam he presented a synthesis of the mariology of the Church and warned against excesses and timid under-representation of the Catholic faith.
+In his encyclicals Fulgens corona and Ad Caeli Reginam he presented a synthesis of the Mariology of the Church and warned against excesses and timid under-representation of the Catholic faith.